How to select the right Emergency Vehicle Light

 Then there’s the best case scenario of all...you have no price limitation and you can buy whatever you want to do the job!
 But even if this IS the case, you’ll still have to figure out what the best light would be.
 So, you think...1) What do I want it for?
 2) What do I want it TO DO?
 3) Do I want a high visibility light mounted on the top of my squad car...or do I want a high-intensity, low-profile light that is powerful but basically out of sight?
 In either case, Extreme Tactical Dynamics has several that would ‘fit the bill!’
 Here are two options you’d want to consider.
 With the Chameleon 8 LIN Dual Color Traffic Advisor you’ll get a 96 Watt light bar that mounts on the dash or deck with suction cups (virtually out of sight); it has 30 flash patterns and all the features of a traffic advisor.
 The Mirage 48” TIR LED Light Bar has an impressive, sleek, aerodynamic design that mounts low on the roof of your vehicle.
-It’s got a takedown light, alley lights, traffic advisor features, and numerous flash patterns; it’s got it all!
+It’s got a takedown light, alley lights, traffic advisor features, and numerous flash patterns; it’s got it all and works as an excellent police light bar!
 Both lights are multifunctional powerhouses; either would work.
 One is permanently installed, the other has suction cups.
 All you have to do is decide.
+We have a full range of police light bars for sale to choose from.

 And finally, you’ve just bought a fantastic OFF Road Vehicle and you’re ready to have FUN!
 You want to outfit it for any terrain...night or day...rain or shine.
 You want lights, lots of them….front and back...high and low.
 And most importantly, you want a wide spread of light and you want to see all the way down the road, too!
 Just search our products once you know exactly what you want; it’s easy to find just what you’re looking for because ETD has each type of OFF Road Light that’s on your list.
 You’ll find the Navigator 100 Hybrid; it combines 2 high-intensity lights into one--the Spot Light and the Flood Light--so you see far and WIDE, as well as, ‘waaaaaay’ into the distance; it’s got 300 watts of light that’s 18,000 lms!
 Rugged surface mount lights will see you through overflowing streams and down twisting muddy roads.
 All have IP-67 rating so mud or water can’t seep in, no matter where you take if Off Road.
 Pick these suggested lights….or look for others!